iqtree/iqtree.github.io/doc/AliSim.md

 Similarly, for discrete rate heterogeneity (based on Gamma/Free-rate distributions), AliSim assigns site rate as the mean rate of the posterior distribution (by default).
 Or  the user can use `--site-rate SAMPLING` to sample site-specific rate from the posterior probability distribution of rate categories, or `--site-rate MODEL` to sample site-specific rate from the weight (prior distribution) of rate categories.

-NOTE: When mimicking an alignment with an (insertion-deletion model)[#insertion-and-deletion-models], AliSim will ignore the gaps from the original alignment and generate gaps according to the indel model.
+NOTE: When mimicking an alignment with an [insertion-deletion model](#insertion-and-deletion-models), AliSim will ignore the gaps from the original alignment and generate gaps according to the indel model.

 Simulating along a random tree